Find Affordable College Courses

 Wildlife majors at Zane State College take out an average of $15,329 in student loans while working on their Associate Degree.

-Spokane Community College came in at #7 in this year’s edition of the Most Popular Wildlife Management Associate Degree Schools ranking.
-Spokane Community College is a moderately-sized public school located in the city of Spokane.
+Spokane Community College did quite well in this year’s ranking of the most popular places for wildlife management students to get a associate degree.
+It came in at #7 on the list.
+Spokane Community College is a medium-sized public school located in the city of Spokane.

 About 56% of the students majoring in wildlife at the school are women while 44% are male.